 Preston joined Unit 42 in 2021 after six years at Stroz Friedberg, where he was most recently a Manager leading complex incident response and digital forensic matters for clients across a wide range of industries.
 While in this position, he helped establish Stroz’s mobile device working group and an innovation committee initiative aimed at selecting and funding projects to improve Stroz’s digital forensics and incident response practice.
 Earlier, as a Senior Consultant at Stroz, he served as a technical lead on critical client matters and provided expert testimony on forensic analysis in the cases he worked.
 His experience with the firm also included leading forensic investigations and acquiring and analyzing evidence from electronic data sources, including computers and mobile devices.
 As a graduate student, Preston worked with the West Virginia State Police Digital Forensics Unit, where he developed a digital evidence database and assisted analysts by inventorying evidence, preparing evidence for preservation and analysis, and maintaining case logs.
 He earned his Master of Forensic Science degree with an emphasis in Digital Forensics from Marshall University and his Bachelor of Artsin Biochemistry from Vassar College.
 He is a GIAC Certified Forensic Analyst (GCFA), Network Forensic Analyst (GNFA), Incident Handler (GCIH), and Forensic Examiner (GCFE), and is certified by GIAC in reverse Engineering Malware (CREM).
 He is also an EnCase Certified Forensic Examiner (EnCE).

-Alex spent over 25 years working across the Communications and Cyber Security industry.
-Alex specialises in bridging the gaps between communications technology evolution and regulatory requirements (Security, Privacy, Public Safety) placed on the communications service providers.
+Alex is Technical Security Director at GSMA.
+Alex has spent over 25 years working across the Communications and Cyber Security industry.
+Alex specialises in bridging the gaps between communications technology evolution and regulatory requirements (Security, Privacy, Public Safety) placed on the Communications Service Providers.

-Alex has been involved in standardisation for 20+ years and currently chairs ETSI TC Cyber, ETSI ISG NFV SEC, ETSI ISG AI and 3GPP SA3-LI.
-Starting his career in satellite communications, following a Master’s degree in Electronic Engineering from Warwick University, Alex has held a range of technical, design and regulatory governance roles since joining BT Plc in 1999.
-He is a regular speaker on Cyber Security and Regulatory issues at Communications Technology events.
+Alex has been involved in standardisation for 20+ years and currently chairs several industry Cyber Security and Regulatory standards groups.
+Starting his career in satellite communications, following a Master’s degree in Electronic Engineering from Warwick University.
+Prior to joining GSMA in Jan 2023, Alex held a range of technical, design and regulatory governance roles for BT Plc.

 You may also like